Why most trading systems fail

 Failures are not edge cases

-The systems that survive assume failure as the baseline:
+The ones that hold up assume failure as the baseline:

-- Every order has a client-side ID that survives retry.
+• Every order carries a client-side ID that survives a retry.

-- Every fill is matched against an order intent before being applied to state.
+• Every fill is matched to an order intent before it ever touches the position.

-- Every component has a defined behavior when its dependency fails — and that behavior is never "keep going and hope."
+• Every component knows what to do when its dependency dies — and the answer is never "keep going and hope."

 The fix is architectural, not tactical